Mary Wilson (singer): Solo career: 1977–2021

 That year, Wilson released an updated version of her autobiographies as a single combined book.
 That same year, an album, I Am Changing, was released by Mary Wilson Enterprises, produced through her and her then-management, Duryea Entertainment.

 In 2001, Wilson starred in the national tour of Leader of the Pack – The Ellie Greenwich Story.
 A year later, Wilson was appointed by Secretary of State Colin Powell as a "culture-connect ambassador" for the U.S. State Department, appearing at international events arranged by that agency.
+In 2004, Wilson joined Cindy Birdsong and Kelly Rowland (of Destiny's Child) to perform a medley of Supreme hits for the Motown 45 anniversary television special.
 In 2006, a live concert DVD, Live at the Sands, was released.
 Four years later, another DVD, Mary Wilson: Live from San Francisco...
 Up Close, was released.
 During this period, Wilson became a musical activist, having been part of the Truth in Music Bill, a law proposed to stop impostor groups performing under the names of the 1950s and 1960s rock and roll groups, including Motown groups The Marvelettes and The Supremes.
 The law was passed in 27 states.
 Wilson also toured and lectured internationally, as well as across the United States, speaking to multiple groups worldwide.
 Her lecture series, "Dare to Dream", focuses on reaching goals and triumph over adversity.
 Wilson's charity work included Children Incorporated, the Susan G. Komen Race for the Cure, the American Cancer Society, St. Jude's Children's Research Hospital, the Easter Seals Foundation, UNICEF, The NAACP, the Cystic Fibrosis Foundation, the All-Star Network, and Figure Skaters of Harlem, a youth organization devoted to helping children towards entering the Olympics.
 Most recently, Wilson became the Mine Action spokesperson for the Humpty Dumpty Institute.